 Super Mario Brothers BoBombs

 Cute little guys.
 These are made from a printable, a tissue poof and a 6 inch piece of cord.
 All you really have to have to put it together is a pair of scissors and a glue gun!
-Tutorial here.
+Tutorial for how to make bobombs here.

 Covering the Inside of Your Trunk